saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 ---
 layout: post
 comments: true
-title: What you should to pass a Spring Interview
+title: What you should know about Spring before passing an Interview
 date: 2017-10-07 13:32:20 +0300
 description: So you are about to pass an interview as a Backend Spring developer and you are wondering what are # Add post description (optional)
 img: spring.png # Add image post (optional)